Last updated December 14, 2020

 The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine (SMFM) have developed an algorithm to aid practitioners in assessing and managing pregnant women with suspected or confirmed COVID-19.
 View the algorithm (Spanish version).

 Available data suggest that symptomatic pregnant women with COVID-19 are at increased risk of more severe illness compared with nonpregnant peers (Ellington MMWR 2020, Collin 2020, Delahoy MMWR 2020, Panagiotakopoulos MMWR 2020, Zambrano MMWR 2020).
 Given the growing evidence, CDC now includes pregnant women in its “increased risk” category for COVID-19 illness.
-Although the absolute risk for severe COVID-19 is low, these data indicate an elevated risk of ICU admission, need for mechanical ventilation and ventilatory support (ECMO), and death reported in pregnant women with symptomatic COVID-19 infection, when compared with symptomatic non-pregnant women (Zambrano MMWR 2020).
+Although the absolute risk for severe COVID-19 is low, these data indicate a small but significant risk of ICU admission, need for mechanical ventilation and ventilatory support (ECMO), and death reported in pregnant women with symptomatic COVID-19 infection, when compared with symptomatic non-pregnant women (Zambrano MMWR 2020).
 Pregnant patients with comorbidities such as obesity and gestational diabetes may be at an even higher risk of severe illness consistent with the general population with similar comorbidities (Ellington MMWR 2020, Panagiotakopoulos MMWR 2020, Knight 2020, Zambrano MMWR 2020).
 Importantly, analyses so far are limited by a large amount of missing data.
-Similar to the general population, Black and Hispanic individuals who are pregnant appear to have disproportionate SARS CoV-2 infection rates (Ellington MMWR 2020, Moore MMWR 2020).
+Similar to the general population, Black and Hispanic individuals who are pregnant appear to have disproportionate SARS CoV-2 infection and death rates (Ellington MMWR 2020, Moore MMWR 2020, Zambrano MMWR 2020).